 Often, when we talk about branding, the focus is on the visual.
 We believe verbal and written communication is of equal importance; which words you choose, and how those words look.
+Typography is an important part of the brand process.

-Brand type – how you look
+Brand typography – how you look

 Typography is powerful.
 Each font evokes a different emotional response in the reader, it is important that those responses match how you want your audience to perceive your brand.